Kotlin/kotlin-koans-edu/Builders/Builders how it works/task.md

 **'color' is:**

-a. new variable declaration
+a. a new variable declaration

-b. argument name
+b. an argument name

-c. argument value
+c. an argument value

 ***